danfrost/music-lessons/chapters/00_ChapterZero_WIP.md

 Money is a particularly interesting one when it comes to the flow of value.

+If we compare one form of money to another, we can see different available flows of value to different people.
+In the beginning there was no money and there wasn't even barter.
+You forrage or hunt for food and you have the value you need.
+There is no storage, no future value.
+If we barter then value from my activity has found its way into your life - there are overlapping flows of value in our activity.
+(This is like a cross-roads or X shape.)

+When I learn to preserve food, I prolong the value of my activity into the future.

+If we introduce a coin or token of some kind, we enable flows of value which are not only geographical but through time.
+We have created a network of possible trade.

+If you make a bank, and I deposit my cash in your bank to withdraw in the future we have done multiple things: my accumulated money becomes more useful to me because I don't have to look after it; I don't need to have a safe or other storage.
+But you can now lend that.
+Yet more flows of value.

+However, you have become a gatekeeper to whoever can borrow from you.
+While we have created flows of value we have not made these flows available to everyone.

+This is illustrated in the case of the East India company when they created a system to take deposits in [find out where] and allow withdrawls [find out where].
+This does two things: it solves a problem that the East India company had in getting money from X to Y but it also, by design, it excludes a lot of people from (legitimate and illegitimal) access to that money.
+Their system wasn't designed or built to allow just anyone to move money from X to Y, it was designed as a very specific flow of very specific value for very specific people.

+A lot of money systems are exactly this way.
+They allow a very specific form of value to be stored/exchanged between very specific entities.
+It's not true that each progression from one technology to another is an improvement of everything, nor is it a (dis?!)improvement.
+So what happens?

+These 1-dimensional timelines can be unsatisfactory.
+Perhaps each new method / innovation is sequential but not a straight improvment - it's more about trade offs.
+And not just in the technology itself but in where the technology can be applied.

+This tells us that the progression from one technology to another is not

 >>Get ideas from books - from the history of money book**

 >>Get some of the ideas from Bank 2.0.